 Textbooks: No textbook is required for the class.
 I will post links and pdf copies of relevant reviews, papers, and book chapters on Blackboard.
-If you feel that you need a book, Exoplanets by Sara Seager is an inexpensive option (\$35 on Amazon).
-It's recommended but by now not very up-to-date.
+If you feel that you need a book, Exoplanets by Sara Seager or The Exoplanet Handbook by Michael Perryman are relatively inexpensive options.